mgowanlock/gpu_supersmoother/README.md

 Code authors: Mike Gowanlock and Nat Butler

 ## Questions/Comments
 Feel free to e-mail Mike Gowanlock or Nat Butler.
-Mike would also be happy to derive some periods for you.
+Mike would be delighted to derive some periods for you.

+## Python Interface
+If you would like to skip all of the details regarding the C/CUDA implementation and configuration options and get directly to using the Python interface, please scroll down to the Python interface section below.

-## There are four directories:
+## There are three directories:
 * data
 * example
-* paper
-* release
+* source

 The data directory includes test data (136 RR-Lyrae from SDSS Stripe 82, which was used in the paper).
-The paper directory contains the source code used for the experimental evaluation in the paper.
-The difference between the paper and release code is that many of the GPU performance parameters have been selected for the user so that a reasonable default configuration can be used without extensive knowledge of the details in the paper.
-However, if the user is interested in all of the bells and whistles included in the paper, then they should use the paper implementation.
+The example directory has the period solutions derived for the 136 RR-Lyrae above.
+The source directory contains the C/C++/CUDA source code and a Python wrapper that can be used to call the C code using a shared library.
+Installation details are below.

 ## Single Object and Batched Modes
 As described in the paper, the GPU algorithm allows for both a single object to be processed (e.g., a user wants to process a large time series or a large number of frequencies need to be searched).
 And it also allows for a batch of objects to be processed (e.g., deriving periods for numerous objects in an astronomical catalog).
 The algorithm will automatically determine whether you have input a file with a single or multiple objects and execute the correct version of the code.